risx3/rishabhnimje.github.io/_posts/2019-10-13-rsna-intracranial-hemorrhage-detection.md

 Diagnosis requires an urgent procedure.
 When a patient shows acute neurological symptoms such as severe headache or loss of consciousness, highly trained specialists review medical images of the patient’s cranium to look for the presence, location and type of hemorrhage.
 The process is complicated and often time consuming.

+### Collaborators

+Four research institutions provided large volumes of de-identified CT studies that were assembled to create the challenge dataset: Stanford University, Thomas Jefferson University, Unity Health Toronto and Universidade Federal de São Paulo (UNIFESP), The American Society of Neuroradiology (ASNR) organized a cadre of more than 60 volunteers to label over 25,000 exams for the challenge dataset.
+ASNR is the world’s leading organization for the future of neuroradiology representing more than 5,300 radiologists, researchers, interventionalists, and imaging scientists.
+MD.ai provided tooling and support for the data annotation process.

+The RSNA is an international society of radiologists, medical physicists and other medical professionals with more than 54,000 members from 146 countries across the globe.
+They see the potential for AI to assist in detection and classification of hemorrhages in order to prioritize and expedite their clinical work.

 ## Hemorrhage Types

 Hemorrhage in the head (intracranial hemorrhage) is a relatively common condition that has many causes ranging from trauma, stroke, aneurysm, vascular malformations, high blood pressure, illicit drugs and blood clotting disorders.
 The neurologic consequences also vary extensively depending upon the size, type of hemorrhage and location ranging from headache to death.
 The role of the Radiologist is to detect the hemorrhage, characterize the hemorrhage subtype, its size and to determine if the hemorrhage might be jeopardizing critical areas of the brain that might require immediate surgery.<br/>